Here are some answers to frequently asked questions.

 I see clients in the New Jersey Center for Sexual Wellness, which is housed within medical offices in Bedminster, New Jersey as well as Morristown, NJ.
 The offices are conveniently located, wheelchair accessible, and staffed by caring personnel.
 For clients who are outside the geographic area, I can conduct sessions by phone or Zoom.
 These must be prepaid through PayPal on this website.

 Yes.
 I won’t discuss your visit with anyone unless you ask me to.

 Visits are $150 per hour .
 Payment by check or cash is due at the time of service.

 What kinds of clients do you see?

 I work with teens, individual adults, and couples of all genders and orientations.
 Clients under 18 need their parents to sign a permission slip acknowledging that I will not share what their teens say during the session except in a case where I suspect the teens may be a danger to themselves or others.
-When I work with pre-adolescents, their parents/guardians remain with them during sessions and workshops.
+When I work with pre-adolescents, parents/guardians remain with them during sessions and workshops.

-Is sex ed covered by insurance?
+Is your service covered by insurance?

 Insurance companies don’t currently reimburse for sexuality education.
 However, you may be able to use your workplace health savings account to offset consultation; it’s worth asking.

 No, you do not.
 While healthcare providers and therapists often refer patients to me, you’re welcome to call independently.
 No referral slip is necessary.